matteo-andreuzza/awesome-sites/README.md

    *Sites for gaming*
    * [instant gaming](https://www.instant-gaming.com/) -

+  ## Gaming
+   *Interesting sites about the James Cameron's film Avatar*
+   * [Learn Na'vi](https://learnnavi.org/) - On this website you can learn the Na'vi people's languange, the Na'vi.

 # Contributing
 Your contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/matteo-andreuzza/awesome-sites/blob/master/CONTRIBUTING.md) first.